 Feathers

-All birds have feathers, which are actually highly evolved scales.
+All birds species have feathers, which are actually highly evolved scales.
 In fact, birds have scales on their feet – the clearest reminder of their close relation to reptiles.
 As noted above, feathers are not found on any other class of animal.
 Like nails and hair on humans, feathers are made out of keratin.
 They serve a number of purposes, from providing warmth to assisting in the ability to fly.
-Most birds shed, or molt, their feathers one or two times per year.
+Most species of birds shed, or molt, their feathers one or two times per year.
 Contour feathers help birds to fly effectively and create a streamlined body shape.
 Soft, fluffy feathers provide warmth.
 Flight feathers, found on the wings and tail, provide loft.
 Male birds also often use their feathers to attract mates.

 Wings